Chart Color Schemes

 Health performance in Lyndoch is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Approximately 51% of its total population (~1,173 people) have private health cover.
-The most common medical conditions are mental health issues affecting 9.5% of residents and arthritis impacting 8.7%.
-About 65.7% of residents declare themselves completely clear of medical ailments compared to 64.6% across the rest of South Australia.
-There are 22.2% residents aged 65 and over (513 people).
-Health outcomes among seniors in Lyndoch are particularly strong, performing better than the general population in health metrics.
+The most common medical conditions in the area are mental health issues affecting 9.5% of residents and arthritis impacting 8.7%.
+Conversely, 65.7% of residents declare themselves completely clear of medical ailments, slightly higher than the 64.6% reported across Rest of SA.
+The area has 22.2% (503 people) of residents aged 65 and over, with health outcomes among seniors performing better than those in the general population.

 Frequently Asked Questions - Health